Prepping for Your Ice Climbing Adventure

 Overview of Your Ice Climbing Day!

+We work with you to customize an ice climbing day tailored to your experience and your goals.
 Here's what an introductory day of ice climbing generally looks like:

 Based on weather factors and you/your groups own needs and preferences, you'll develop a meeting time with your guide (typically 8am).
 Sometimes it's easiest to fit boots and crampons in the warmth of your lodging—speak with your guide if you'd like to explore that option.
 But, you can also fit boots and crampons and generally prep for the day at the trailhead.
 Once you're all fitted and ready, you'll hike into the climbing site.
 Hike times vary depending on the climbing site and snow conditions, but it's usually 15-30 minutes.
+Please be sure to bring a pack big enough to carry all of your warm clothes, plus the crampons, harness, and helmet you'll be provided.

 Once you're at the site, your guide will need a bit of time to set up some ropes on the cliff.
 Next, s/he will introduce you to gear like harnesses, helmets, crampons, and ice tools.
 Next, you'll cover skills like tying into the rope, belaying, climber-belayer communication, and correct procedures for lowering climbers from the top of the cliff.
 By then, people are generally chomping at the bit to climb, so it's time to go for it!

 After you've had some time to get a feel for how crampons and tools work and how your body operates on the ice, it's good to step back and cover some basics regarding climbing movement skills.
 Your guide can give you tips on how to efficiently swing, proper stance, and all the myriad other exciting intricacies of dancing up vertical ice.
 It's usually a good idea to start out on some lower angle terrain to get a feel for effective and efficient movement and then as the day progresses to move into some steeper stuff—just let your guide know what you feel you're ready for.
+As the day continues to progress and skills and confidence builds, it is possible for teams of 1-2 climbers to potentially go do a multi-pitch climb (mult-pitch climbs are higher climbs).

 Ice climbing is pretty strenuous and winter days aren't too long, so before it gets dark out your guide will need to break down the ropes and then leave some light for the hike out.
-Typically, you'll be back in the trailhead around 4-5pm—though we are a customized guide service, so keep your guide posted as to your needs, energy levels, etc. Whatever the case, by the time the day ends you're guaranteed to be pretty tired and we bet you'll be pretty enthused about all the feelings of challenge and accomplishment that ice climbing offers!
+Typically, you'll be back at the trailhead around 4-5pm—though we are a customized guide service, so keep your guide posted as to your needs, energy levels, etc. Whatever the case, by the time the day ends you're guaranteed to be pretty tired and we bet you'll be pretty enthused about all the feelings of challenge and accomplishment that ice climbing offers!

 Specific Clothing & Equipment List